ABHI8769/Employee-Performance-Managment-System/README.md

 If in production mode, the application serves the frontend build located in the `frontend/build` directory.
 Ensure the frontend is properly built before deploying.

----

-### License:

-[Specify License Type]

----

-Feel free to contact the author, Abhijeet Goswami, for any inquiries or issues related to the project.
-Happy coding!